 This sneaky trick is taking #5 to the next level.

-Timing: The fact that they only do a few blocks at a time means it take them months and months to get through all areas they cover.
-Then when they do, it’s almost time to start again for the 2nd round (you get 2 clean ups per year in most cases).
-So these are going on ALL the time and if it’s not your immediate local council there will be one within a 15 minute drive that is doing it right now.
+Timing: The fact that they only do a few blocks at a time means it takes them months and months to get through all areas they cover.
+Then when they do, it’s almost time to start again for the 2nd round (you get 2 cleanups per year in most cases).
+So these are going on ALL the time and if it’s not your immediate local council there will be one within a 15-minute drive that is doing it right now.

-All you need to do is make a few calls to council(s) to find out where the current clean up is.
+All you need to do is make a few calls to the council(s) to find out where the current clean up is.
 Specifically what streets and the collection date.
-Now we definitely DON’T want to be taking up someone else’s space on the side walk when they have their own rubbish to get rid of.
+Now we definitely DON’T want to be taking up someone else’s space on the sidewalk when they have their own rubbish to get rid of.